 15 Jan Three Colour Wrap Dress

-Posted at 17:04h in Intermediate, Pattern Making Instructions, Pattern Puzzles, Using My Blocks 0 Comments
+Posted at 17:04h in Fitted Dress Block, Pattern Making Instructions, Pattern Puzzles 0 Comments

 Originally posted in June 2013, it was quite a challenge for my Facebook fans to solve this Pattern Puzzle.
 This is the original puzzle, the sketch and pattern plan are pasted below with all the pattern making detail.
 I have updated the graphics and the instruction in line with more recent pattern puzzles.